DanaAlesmael/Redesigning-elbows-for-robot2/README.md

 To keep the robot's simple design, only blocks without much edits were utilized.
 The main focus on this task was to make the joint moveable.
 Three different ddesignes were made

-In Design 1 (Joint-Redesign) file:
+In Design 1 (Joint-Redesign) file, the following were done to reduce the part's weight:
-* The arm and forearm part were designed using cube shape with medium size holes to reduce the part's weight.
+* The arm and forearm part were designed using cube shape with medium size holes.
 * The joint kept as spherical shape but with hole in the middle.

 In design 2 (Hinge-design) file, the purpose of it was to design a joint that can mimic the activities and shape of normal joint, hinge joint.
 Like in any hinges or door, this part helps keeping the object stationary.